dguess/mina-node-dashboard/README.md

 # Mina Node Dashboard (Using Prometheus & Grafana)

-This is a guide on how to set up a Mina Node Dashboard using Prometheus and Grafana.
-It uses Ubuntu 18.04 running on a t3.micro AWS EC2 instance.
+This is a guide on how to set up a Mina Node Dashboard using Prometheus and Grafana using Ubuntu 18.04 running on a t3.micro AWS EC2 instance.

 ![Mina Node Dashboard Example](./screenshot-dashboard1.png)